 Morality Isn’t That Simple For Me

 While everyone matters equally to me, some people make more of an impact than others.
 Imagine a hypothetical scenario where you have to go back in time to 1920.
 Imagine you have to kill Mahatma Gandhi or five random people.
 My gut instinct is to save Gandhi.
-I’d bet he’s done more to maximize and equalize utility than the average five people.
+I’d bet he’s done more to maximize and equalize happiness than the average five people.

 I’d feel more confident about my answer if I could know what would’ve happened if Gandhi died in 1920.
 If other leaders would’ve stepped up to make the same impact as Gandhi, I’d probably choose to kill Gandhi.

 Equality (of happiness) matters to me.
 I’m not sure how much.
 I couldn’t tell you if I’d prefer all beings to have 1% more total happiness if that increased happiness inequality by 5%.